Siddhant/siddhant.github.io/_posts/2025-09-01-sqlite-deployment.md

 # Planning SQLite Deployment to Production

-SQLite is often overlooked for production deployments, but it can be an excellent choice for small to medium applications.
-Here's how to plan your SQLite deployment strategy.
+SQLite is a simple database, but even then, its production deployment can be tricky.
+Here's how to plan your SQLite deployment strategy, including testing, development and maintenance.

 # Timeline
-Day 0 - when you deploy your application for the first time DAy 1 - the first day when your applicaiotn is "open for business"
+- Day 0 - when you deploy your application for the first time
+- Day 1 - the first day when your applicaiotn is "open for business"

 # Code organization
 Below is the complete set of files and scripts you'll need: